About This Breed

 Its specialty is to tree raccoons, but it is also an expert in treeing and trailing bears, bobcats, and cougars.
 In addition, the Redbone Coonhound is a fast swimmer, able to pick up on trails that have long been "cold."

 The Redbone Coonhound can be seen in a solid-red color and is often described as flashy.

-The Redbone Coonhound loves the company of its human family, but does not display overtly tenacious behavior.
-This breed mingle well well with children, dogs, and pets that are not too small.
+The Redbone Coonhound loves the company of its human family, but does not display overtly tenacious behavior and is usually described as gentle and easy-going.
+This breed mingles well with children, dogs and pets that are not too small.

 THINGS TO CONSIDER

 This breed is eager to please, it may become frustrated with formal training techniques.